The Value of Philosophy

-What Can Philosophy Do For You?
+What Exactly Can Philosophy Do for You?

 Navigate Life